Chi Chi González: Miami Marlins

 On December 15, 2022, Gonzalez signed a minor league contract with the Miami Marlins.
 He began the 2023 season with the Triple-A Jacksonville Jumbo Shrimp, making 6 starts and registering a 2-2 record and 4.54 ERA with 18 strikeouts in 33 2/3 innings pitched.
 On May 4, 2023, Gonzalez had his contract selected to the active roster.
 In two relief appearances for Miami, Gonzalez surrendered one run on four hits with two strikeouts in 2 2/3 innings pitched.
 He was designated for assignment on May 12, following the promotion of Eury Pérez.
 He cleared waivers and was sent outright to Jacksonville on May 14.
 On September 17, Gonzalez had his contract selected back to the major league roster.
 He was designated for assignment for a second time on September 20.
 Gonzalez again cleared waivers and was outrighted to Jacksonville on September 23.
 He elected free agency on October 15.

 Coaching career

 Prior to the 2025 season, González joined the Miami Marlins as a bullpen catcher.
+On November 21, 2025, it was announced that González would not be returning to the team for the 2026 campaign.